andygrunwald/your-connection-deserves-a-name/oracle/go/README.md

 # your _Oracle_ connection deserves a name: Go edition

-An example on how to assign a name to a [Oracle Database](https://www.oracle.com/de/database/technologies/appdev/xe.html) connection in Go.
+An example of assigning a name to a [Oracle Database](https://www.oracle.com/de/database/technologies/appdev/xe.html) connection in Go.

 ## Get it running